 At Salisbury Medical Practice, we recognise that intimate examinations can be uncomfortable or distressing, and that patients may be reassured by the presence of a trained chaperone.
 The clinician performing your procedure will ask you beforehand if you would like to have a chaperone present.

 In addition, patients can ask to have a chaperone present for any other examinations or procedures.
-If you decide that you would like to have one, please tell the receptionist when you are booking the appointment so that the appropriate arrangements can be made.
+If you decide that you would like to have one, please inform us when you are booking the appointment so that the appropriate arrangements can be made.

 A chaperone is there to ensure that you are not experiencing discomfort during the examination, and for reassurance in situations where you may feel vulnerable.